17th November 2025: Nice is nice! {France & Monaco, November 2025}

 Once that was taken care for, I started organising the trip.
 The concert was on a Friday in November, a month when I have usually finished work season, so I could take off for a few days.
 I fumbled with dates a little, and – just for kicks and giggles – I looked for things to do outside Paris.
 I found an insanely cheap train ticket for Nice, and it turned out that flying round trip to Paris was about the same price as flying to Paris, then taking this train, and flying back from Nice.
 Furthermore, I found a Nice hotel at a great price.

 You might wonder about the sudden Nice idea.
 Nice was not the goal here (though I ended up enjoying it more than expected), Monaco was.
 Since I was a little child, there is one place I’ve always wanted to visit, but the stars never aligned for it – the Oceanographic Museum of Monaco.
 This time around, everything seemed to be fitting in flawlessly.
-I know I cannot afford to stay in Monte-Carlo, but Nice is about 20 minutes away using public transport.
+I know I cannot afford to stay in Monaco, but Nice is about 20 minutes away using public transport.

 I locked planes and trains.
 I found a hotel near the Paris venue to share with a friend, booked tickets for the Oceanographic Museum, bought a small Nice and Monaco guidebook, and turned on about a hundred alarms to remember to book free tickets for Notre Dame (three days before in May, two when I actually got down to it in November).
 It kind of looked like a trip like any other.